otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 #### Prekey Publication Message

+// TODO: should they be sent all at once?, shouldn't the submission be
+// one by one and each one of them have a MAC?
+How is the MAC going to
+// actually work?

+This is the message you send when you want to store prekey messages in the server.

-Prekey publication message
+A valid Prekey Publication message is generated as follows:

+1. Concatenate all the prekey messages.
+Assign `N` as the number of concatenated prekey messages.
+2. Calculates the `Prekey MAC`:
+   `KDF(0x09 ∥ prekey_mac_k || message id ∥ N ∥ prekeys, 64)`

 ```
 Message ID (BYTE)
-  This message has ID 0x01.
+  This message has ID 0x04.

 N (SHORT)
    The number of prekey messages present in this message.

-PREKEYS (BYTES)
+Prekeys (DATA)
    All (N) prekey messages serialized according to OTRv4 spec.

-MAC (BYTES)
+Prekey MAC (MAC)
    The MAC for this entire message.

-   MAC = KDF(0x08 ∥ message id ∥ N ∥ prekeys)
 ```

 #### Storage Information Message

-Storage information request message
+This is the message you send when you want to know how many prekey messages are there in storage.
+Only the publisher can send this message.

 ```
 Message ID (BYTE)
-  This message has ID 0x02.
+  This message has ID 0x05.
 ```

 #### Storage Status Message

-A storage status message is sent in response to a Storage information request.
+The storage status message is sent by the Prekey Server in response to a Storage information request.

 It must be encoded as:

 ```
 Message type (BYTE)
-  The message has type 0x04.
+  The message has type 0x06.

 Sender's instance tag (INT)
   The instance tag of the person sending this message.